-When is Spring 2019 Registration deadline?
-The regular registration deadline is January 13, 2019.
+When is Fall 2019 Registration deadline?
+The regular registration deadline will be the first week of July 2019.

 Please note that there will be more weeknight games this season at the beginning of the schedule.